afneville/docs/maths/relations.md

 is a subset of $\mathcal{P}(X \times Y)$.
 A binary relation is _homogeneous_ when $X = Y$ and is said to be a binary relation over $X$.
 $(x, y) \in R$ means that $x$ is related to $y$, sometimes written
 $xRy$.
-A binary relation is a generalisation of a _unary_ function which maps one input to one output.
+A binary relation is a generalisation of a _unary_ function of arity one, which maps one input to one output.

 The composition of the relation $R \subseteq A \times B$ and
 $S \subseteq B \times C$ is written $S \circ R \subseteq = A \times C$;